spdk-community-ci/spdk-mirror-for-ci/scripts/perf/nvmf/README.md

 Before running the test script run the spdk/scripts/setup.sh script on Target system.
 This binds the devices to VFIO/UIO userspace driver and allocates hugepages for SPDK process.

+The default authentication method is an SSH key.
+To connect using a username and password, provide the -u (or --username) and -p (or --password) arguments when running the script.
+By default, the script uses the username of the user who runs it.

 Run the script on the NVMe-oF target system: